From humble beginnings as a hospital for ex-warhorses in 1934, Brooke is now the leading global welfare charity for working horses, donkeys and mules.

 HRH the Duchess of Cornwall becomes Brooke’s President.

-Brooke closes Jordan office and handover responsibility to the government.
+Brooke closes Jordan office and hands over responsibility to the government.